-Presently, I engage an active itinerant preaching ministry.
-I have also become recognised as an independent scholar in Pentecostal theology.
+Presently, I am writing my PhD dissertation through Asia Pacific Theological Seminary.
+The research area is Pentecostal liturgical theology.
+I also engage an active itinerant preaching ministry.
 On Facebook, I co-administer the 8,000 plus member group, Pentecostal Theology Worldwide.
 Since 2012, I have been a member of the Society for Pentecostal Studies.

 In 2006, I received a strong conviction that I am called to represent the Pentecostal tradition.
 This conviction still burns strong.
 It evokes in me a sense of mission, passion, and vision.
 Let me share this with you.

 To preach the Full Gospel for all creation, fostering pentecostal spirituality and its theological tradition worldwide— for the unifying renewal of the global Church.